- Professor of Biochemistry and Biophysics

 The Long lab studies the crosstalk between RNA and chromatin, with a focus in stem cell differentiation and cardiac development.
 This includes understanding the molecular mechanism of RNA-mediated regulation pathways by Polycomb group (PcG) and Trithorax group (TrxG) proteins, RNA-mediated epigenetic regulation of cardiac development, and how epitranscriptomics and epigenetics interconnect.

-- Professor of Biochemistry
+- Professor of Biochemistry and Biophysics

 Phone: